ucsdlib/2022-09-06-carpentries-uc/index.md

 <h2 id="collabnotes">Collaborative Notes</h2>
 <!-- Python specific data information begins -->
 <p id = "notes">
 We will use HackMD collaborative notes for taking notes, and sharing URLs and bits of code.
-The links to each session are listed here: https://hackmd.io/Gb6tujHCR6ygyw9P37Xe5Q</p>
+The links to each session are listed at this <a href="https://hackmd.io/Gb6tujHCR6ygyw9P37Xe5Q">link</a>.</p>

 <hr/>
 <!--